ehsansiddiqui/ehsansiddiqui/README.md

 ## Hey there,

 I am @ehsansiddiqui, a machine learning engineer and a web developer from Paris.
-Currently I am pursing interdisciplinary master's in digital sciences focused on deep learning and machine learning.My recent work focused on Machine Learning, Deep Learning, and NLP.
+Currently I am pursing interdisciplinary master's in digital sciences focused on deep learning and machine learning.
+My recent work focused on Machine Learning, Deep Learning, and NLP.
 On the side, I'm trying to explore computer vision field.
 Previously, I've also worked on mobile & web applications.I have listed some of my professional and personal projects.

 ## Technologies & Tools